-Ginger garlic paste is an essential ingredient in Indian cooking and comes really handy if you have this ready with you.
-Recently while making the paste I realized that the proportion of these two roots could alter the flavor of the dish.
-Each household has their own proportions of it.
-The ginger garlic paste recipe mentioned here is how I make it.
-It is better than the store bought bottled paste.
-It will help you create the dishes authentic to its classic taste.
+Ginger garlic paste is an essential ingredient in Indian cooking and comes really handy if you have some in stock always.
+Recently while making the paste I realized that the proportion of these two roots could change the taste of your dish.
+Probably each household will have their own proportions of it.
 Here is how I make it.
-I have put in information on how to store it in the useful tips section.
+I have put in information on preserving it in the tip section.
 Do check it out.

 - Garlic - 100 grams

 Peel and chop ginger and garlic.
 Blitz them in a food processor along with salt and turmeric to make a paste.
 Stir the ingredients in between the blending for a smooth paste.

 When the ginger and garlic are half done then start adding oil little by little till well combined, then goes in lemon juice/vinegar.
 Give it a good mix.

 Store it in an airtight container in refrigerator or freezer.

 Use it as per the recipe.

 By not adding water we are increasing the shelf life of the paste.